 In Section~\ref{sec:SFdef} we review the ribbon category $\catSF(\np,\beta)$.
 In Sections \ref{sec:RqHQ} and~\ref{coendQ} we study properties of $\Q(\np,\beta)$ and the coend $\coend$ in $\rep\Q(\np,\beta)$.
 For $\np$ even and $\beta^2=1$, $\Q(\np,\beta)$ is a Hopf algebra, not just a quasi-Hopf algebra.
 If in addition $\beta=1$, $\Q(\np,\beta)$ is the Drinfeld double of a generalisation of the Sweedler's Hopf algebra, see Proposition~\ref{DH:main-prop}.
 The structure maps on the coend $\coend = \Q(\np,\beta)^*$ are given in Proposition~\ref{prop:coend-Q}.

-In Section~\ref{sec:sl2Z-Q-SF} we compute the $SL(2,\oZ)$-action on the centre $Z(\Q(\np,\beta))$, with the result stated in Theorem~\ref{thm:ST-from-Q}, and in Section~\ref{sec:SL2Z-compare} we carry out the comparison to the modular properties of pseudo-trace functions as already described above.
+In Section~\ref{sec:sl2Z-Q-SF} we compute the $SL(2,\oZ)$-action on the centre $Z(\Q(\np,\beta))$, with the result stated in Theorem~\ref{thm:ST-from-Q}, and we also describe the decomposition of this representation of $SL(2,\oZ)$ in Remark~\ref{rem:SL2Z-decomp}.
+In Section~\ref{sec:SL2Z-compare} we carry out the comparison to the modular properties of pseudo-trace functions as already described above.
 The three appendices take up almost half of the paper and contain the more technical calculations and proofs.